British foreign Secy calls on PM Modi; Potential of India-UK partnership in post-Brexit world discussed

 In their wide-ranging talks, Jaishankar and Raab had also discussed having an ''Enhanced Trade Partnership'' by next year that could be a stepping stone towards a future free trade agreement.

-Raab''s three-day visit to India from December 14-17 comes at a time the UK is holding complex negotiations with the European Union on reaching a post-Brexit trade deal.
+Raab's three-day visit to India from December 14-17 comes at a time the UK is holding complex negotiations with the European Union on reaching a post-Brexit trade deal.

 In the wake of Brexit, the UK has been looking at ramping up trade cooperation with leading economies like India.
 There have been apprehensions that its separation from the European Union without a trade deal could severely cripple its financial markets and may have long-term implications for its economy.